 5.0 Policy Statement

-- protect information and technology resources based on risk against accidental or unauthorized disclosure, modification, or destruction and ensure the confidentiality, integrity, and availability of university data.
+- Elon University will protect information and technology resources based on risk against accidental or unauthorized disclosure, modification, or destruction and ensure the confidentiality, integrity, and availability of university data.

-- assign a steward or stewards to all Elon-owned information and technology resources and assets.
+- Elon University will assign a steward or stewards to all Elon-owned information and technology resources and assets.
 Stewards will ensure all information and technology resources and assets are used for the sole purpose of supporting the business activities of the university.

-- abide by all government and industry regulations related to information security, privacy and data protection through the implementation of proven security mechanisms, controls, documentation, education and training.
+- Elon University will abide by all government and industry regulations related to information security, privacy and data protection through the implementation of proven security mechanisms, controls, documentation, education and training.

-- ensure each member of the Elon Community who accesses (reads, writes, updates, stores, uses or transmits) Elon’s technology and information resources or assets is aware of her/his responsibility to and accountability for all activity that is logged against his or her user-id.
+- Elon University will ensure each member of the Elon Community who accesses (reads, writes, updates, stores, uses or transmits) Elon’s technology and information resources or assets is aware of her/his responsibility to and accountability for all activity that is logged against his or her user-id.

-Sanctions for inappropriate use of computing, networking and other technology facilities may include, but are not limited to, one or more of the following:
+Sanctions for inappropriate use of computing, networking and other technology facilities may include, but are not limited to:

 - temporary or permanent revocation of access to some or all computing, networking and other technology resources;